-This perspective is flawed, however, in the sense that there is no consensus regarding the specific emperors intended.2 David Aune, author of the most detailed commentary on Revelation ever written3 summarizes no less than nine contradictory lists of emperors that can be found in
+This perspective is flawed, however, in the sense that there is no consensus regarding the specific emperors intended.
+David Aune, author of the most detailed commentary on

-1David E. Aune, Revelation 17-22, Word Biblical Commentary, vol. 52c (Nashville: Thomas Nelson, 1998), 944-945.
+&lt;sup>1David E. Aune, Revelation 17-22, Word Biblical Commentary, vol. 52c (Nashville: Thomas Nelson, 1998), 944-945.

-2See the analysis of this position by Kenneth A. Strand, "The Seven Heads: Do They Represent Roman Emperors?" in Symposium on Revelation-Book II, edited by Frank B. Holbrook, Daniel and Revelation Committee Series, vol. 7 (Silver Spring, MD: Biblical Research Institute, 1992), 178-206.
+&lt;sup>2See the analysis of this position by Kenneth A. Strand, "The Seven Heads: Do They Represent Roman Emperors?" in Symposium on Revelation-Book II, edited by Frank B. Holbrook, Daniel and Revelation Committee Series, vol. 7 (Silver Spring, MD: Biblical Research Institute, 1992), 178-206.